horia141/sdhash/README.md

 The previous set of transformations can be said to be natural, that is, they will most certainly occur in any systen, as images get moved around, edited etc .
-However, there's an even bigger class of transformations which are adversarial, that is, somebody is trying to trick the systemnto believing one image is original when it is in fact not.
-User generated content sitesface this problem, regardless of the mode of the content (text, image, audio, video).
+However, there's an even bigger class of transformations which are adversarial, that is, somebody is trying to trick the system to believe one image is original when it is in fact not.
+User generated content sites face this problem, regardless of the mode of the content (text, image, audio, video).

 The following adverserial transformations should produce equivalent images, as well: